ADGEfficiency/adgefficiency.github.io/_posts/2020-04-25-world-models.md

 <center>
   <img src="/assets/world-models/memory.png">
-  <figcaption>The World Models memory</figcaption>
+  <figcaption>The World Models memory - the latent space `z` and last action `a` are used to predict the next latent state `z'`</figcaption>
   <div></div>
 </center>

-The memory is the second of our agent's three components. **The role of the agent's memory is to predict how the environment will respond to its actions.**  This prediction is not done in the high dimensional space $x$, but instead in the lower dimensional latent space $z$ learnt by the vision component.
+The memory is the second of our agent's three components. **The memory predicts how the environment will respond to its actions.**  This prediction is not done in the high dimensional space $x$, but instead in the lower dimensional latent space $z$ learnt by the vision component.

-More formally we can say the memory is a discriminative model, that models the conditional probability of seeing an environment transition in latent space, from $z$ to $z'$, conditional on an action $a$:
+The memory is a discriminative model, that models the conditional probability of seeing an environment transition in latent space (from $z$ to $z'$) conditional on an action $a$:

 $$ M_{\theta}(z'| z, a, h, c) $$

+The memory is predicting how the environment will change based on the last action it took.
 As with the vision component, the final output of the memory (the predicted next environment latent representation $z'$) is not used by the controller.

-Instead, the controller makes use of an internal representation learnt by the memory - the hidden state $h$ of an LSTM.
+**Instead, the controller makes use of an internal representation learnt by the memory - the hidden state $h$ of an LSTM**.
 This internal representation is a compressed representation of time - a compressed representation of what the memory has learnt is useful to predict the future.

 ## Why do we remember?

 Some think that the entire purpose of a human life is to generate memories, to be looked back on after a life well lived.
 Human memory is fantastic in it's ability to recall details (such as lyrics of a tune heard long ago), while also being able to completely misremember recent events.

 There is a fascinating intersection between memory and identity, with misremembering twisting towards being consistent with an established self image.
+Certainly perfect recall is not ideal (or efficient) - yet misremembering to align with a self image is somewhat troubling.
+What of our well lived life that we love to look back on?

-**The use of memory relevant to both the agent and ourselves is learning from experience**.
-One way to learn from past experience is to use it to predict the future.
+All that in mind, the value of memory to our agent is to learn from experience. **One way to learn from past experience is to use it to predict the future**.

 ## Mixed Density Networks

-**The memory has two components - an LSTM with a Gaussian Mixture head.**  Together these form a Mixed Density Network.
-Mixed Density Networks were introduced in 1994 by Christopher Bishop (who you may recognize from the classic *Pattern Recognition and Machine Learning*).
+**The memory has two components - an LSTM and a Gaussian Mixture head - together these form a Mixed Density Network**.
+Mixed Density Networks were introduced in 1994 by Christopher Bishop (author of the classic *Pattern Recognition and Machine Learning*).

-They combine a neural network (that can represent arbitrary non-linear functions) with a mixture model (that can model arbitrary conditional distributions).
+A Mixed Density Network combines a neural network (that can represent arbitrary non-linear functions) with a mixture model (that can model arbitrary conditional distributions).

-A primary motivation of Mixed Density Networks is to learn multimodal distributions.
+**A primary motivation of Mixed Density Networks is to learn multimodal distributions**.
 Many distributions we are interested in are multimodal, with multiple peaks in probability density.

-In the section ! above we saw that if we make the assumption of Gaussian distributed data, we can derive the mean square error loss function from likelihood maximization.
+We saw above in the derivation of the VAE loss function, that if we make the assumption of Gaussian distributed data, we can derive the mean square error loss function from likelihood maximization.
 This loss function leads to learning of the conditional average of the target.

 Learning the conditional average can be useful, but also has drawbacks.  **For multimodal data, taking the average is unlikely to be informative**.
-An example of the flaw of the conditional average is Nassim Taleb's 3 foot deep river, which demonstrates how misleading the average can be.
+An example is Nassim Taleb's 3 foot deep river, which demonstrates how misleading the average can be.

 <center>
   <img src="/assets/world-models/4ft.png">
-  <figcaption>from The Flaw of Averages - Sam L. Savage</figcaption>
+  <figcaption>The Flaw of Averages - Sam L. Savage</figcaption>
   <div></div>
 </center>

 ##  Gaussian Mixtures

 In the 1994 paper *Mixture Density Networks*, Bishop shows that by training a neural network using a least squares loss function, we are able to learn two statistics.

 One is the conditional mean, which is our prediction.
-The second statistic is the variance, which we can approximate from the residual.
-We can use these two statistics to form a Gaussian.
+The second statistic is the variance, which we can approximate from the residual.  **We can use these two statistics to form a Gaussian**.

 Being able to learn both the mean and variance motivates the parametrization of a mixture model with Gaussian kernels.
 A mixture model is a linear combination of kernel functions: